syncfusion-content/flutter-docs/Flutter/pdf/working-with-watermarks.md

 {% endhighlight %}

-## Adding image watermark in PDF document
+## Adding image watermark to a PDF document

-To add the image watermark in PDF document, you can draw the image with transparency in PdfGraphics.
+To add the image watermark to a PDF document, you can draw the image with transparency in PdfGraphics.

 The following code example explains how to draw an image watermark to the PDF document.